developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/keycapture/index.md

 * [Additional restrictions](../../api/keycapture/#remarks) apply to keycapture and keycode mapping.
 * The `keycodemapping.xml` file must not be empty nor contain data not formatted according to the guidelines described in this guide.

+### File Location
+The location of the `keycodemapping.xml` file on the device can be specified in the &lt;keycodemappingxmlfile&gt; tag of the app's `Config.xml` file using a fully qualified path (or substitution variable) and file name.
+This allows separate folders to be created for storing key mappings for different apps.
+If no path is specified, the default path of `file://%INSTALLDIR%/keycodemapping.xml` is used.

+See the [Config.xml reference](../configreference/#keycodemappingxmlfile) for more information.

 -----

 ## Mapping Android Keycodes